TommySousa/library/README.md

 # library
-A mini library project just to practice some JavaScript.
+A mini library project to practice some basic JavaScript Concepts.